The Horned God of the hunt represents the male counterpart to the female deities of Wicca and Paganism in general.

-The medieval Church claimed he was the enemy of Jehovah and his domaine was where bad souls were punished.
-Those who revered the God and Goddess were often tourtured or murdered savagely.
+The medieval Church claimed the horned god, as Lucifer was the enemy of Jehovah and his domaine was where bad souls were punished.
+Those who revered the God and Goddess were often tortured or murdered savagely.

 Wicca believes we will all be reincarnated, one way or another.
 The Horned God carries us to the Summerlands returning us safely to our mothers at conception.

 The Charge of the God

 I am the fire within your heart...
 The yearning of your Soul.
 I am the Hunter of Knowledge and the Seeker of the Holy Quest; I who stand in the darkness of light; I am He whom you have called Death.
 I am the Consort and Mate of Her we adore, call forth to me.

 Heed my call beloved ones, come unto me and learn the secrets of death and peace.
 I am the corn at harvest and the fruit on the trees.
 I am He who leads you home.
 Scourge and Flame, Blade and Blood these are mine and gifts to thee.